 The entire BARC India process can be broadly bucketed as follows:

-· Measurement and Viewing Data Capture- Watermarking and BAR-O-Meter Technology used to identify & capture TV viewing events
+Measurement and Viewing Data Capture- In-home measurement technology used to identify & capture TV viewing events

-· Processing, Audience Estimation and Reporting- Process of error checking, editing, validating, weighting, projecting to universe and delivering audience estimates to BARC India clients in a form suitable for reporting, analysis and commercial use
+Processing, Audience Estimation and Reporting- Process of error checking, pre-processing and attribution rules, validating, weighting, projecting to universe and delivering audience estimates to BARC India clients in a form suitable for reporting, analysis and commercial use

-With respect to the NCCS classification of a household it is based on two main variables:
+The NCCS classification of a household is based on two main variables: